ScienceParkStudyGroup/master-advanced-forensics/setup.md

 __Docker command-line explanations:__
 - The `--rm` removes the container when it has been run.
 No need to store it into your computer after use.
 - The `--name` gives a name to the running container for easy retrieval.
+- The `--detach` runs the container in the background.
 - The `-p 8787:8787` follow the format `-p host_port:container_port`.
 Therefore the port 8787 inside the container will be exposed to the outside port on the host machine.
 That way, the running instance of RStudio can be access through the <IP address>:port format.

 <br>